1itvinka/11ty-scss-starter/README.md

 - Star this repo.
 - Create pull requests, submit bugs, or suggest new features.

-## 👩‍💻 Can I Hire You?

-Yes!
-If your company can sponsor a Tier 2 UK visa.
-Please drop me a note to tyshkavets@gmail.com.
-I'll be happy to work with you!

 Created with ❤️ and ☕ by [Anastasiya Tyshkavets](https://anastasiya.dev/).